GiuseppeRotondo03/GiuseppeRotondo03.github.io/README.md

 ## #About me
-- I'm a passionate game programmer and game designer with 2 years of experience in Unity 3D and Unreal Engine.
+- I'm a passionate young (20 yo) game programmer and game designer with 2 years of experience in Unity 3D and Unreal Engine.
 In my high school or by myself i studied C, C++ and other programming languages.
 Enthusiastic, open minded and ready to listen to others when needed.
 - I became a gamer when i was 7, with the PlayStation 2, and got into game development in middle school.
 I took a computer science path in high school and started developing my first games when I was 17.

 ## #Skills